ch4mpy/spring-addons/samples/tutorials/resource-server_with_specialized_oauthentication/README.md

 ```

 # 6. Conclussion
 This sample was guiding you to build a servlet application (webmvc) with JWT decoder and an `Authentication` of your own.
-If you need help to configure a resource-server for webflux (reactive)  or access-token introspection, please refer to [samples](https://github.com/ch4mpy/spring-addons/tree/master/samples).
+If you need help to configure a resource server for webflux (reactive)  or access token introspection, please refer to [samples](https://github.com/ch4mpy/spring-addons/tree/master/samples).